Merging stellar-mass binary black holes: Expected properties of merging systems

-Isolated binaries, including those formed through chemically homogeneous evolution, are generally expected to have preferentially aligned spins after undergoing episodes of mass transfer and/or tidal coupling, although natal kicks and possible spin tilts during supernovae could lead to misalignment \citep[e.g.,][]{Farr:2011,Tauris:2017}.
+The spins of merging black holes may carry imprints of their evolutionary history \citep[e.g.,][]{GerosaBerti:2017}.
+Isolated binaries, including those formed through chemically homogeneous evolution, are generally expected to have preferentially aligned spins after undergoing episodes of mass transfer and/or tidal coupling, although natal kicks and possible spin tilts during supernovae could lead to misalignment \citep[e.g.,][]{Kalogera:2000,Farr:2011,Tauris:2017}.
 Meanwhile, the spin directions for dynamically formed binaries are likely to be distributed isotropically \citep[e.g.,][]{Rodriguez:2016spin}.
 On the other hand, black holes merging through the Lidov-Kozai resonance in hierarchical triples could preferentially have spins in the orbital plane \citep{LiuLai:2018,RodriguezAntonini:2018}.

 Spin magnitudes may also depend sensitively on evolutionary history.
 A massive star may contain a large amount of angular momentum, far in excess of the maximum allowed for a spinning black hole.
 However, the vast majority of that angular momentum will be contained in the outer layers of the star and can therefore readily be lost through winds or via envelope stripping by a companion.
-Therefore, black holes formed from stars that were rapidly spinning at some point in their evolution may still spin slowly unless the stars are spun up through mass transfer or tides shortly before collapse \citep{Kushnir:2016,HotokezakaPiran:2017,Zaldarriaga:2017} or during the supernova itself \citep{Batta:2017,Schroeder:2018}.
-This argument for slowly spinning black holes in compact binaries is potentially in conflict with the claimed observations of rapid spins in black-hole high mass X-ray binaries \citep{MillerMiller:2015}.
-However, the spin magnitude measurements in X-ray binaries could be very sensitive to the modeling assumptions, and the systematic errors may dominate the statistical ones \citep[e.g.,][]{Basak:2017,Kawano:2017}.
-Moreover, there may be significant differences in the evolutionary channels and environments of the locally observed high-mass X-ray binaries and the binary black holes observed in gravitational waves \citep[][and see \autoref{environ}]{HotokezakaPiran:2017}.
+Therefore, black holes formed from stars that were rapidly spinning at some point in their evolution may still spin slowly unless the stars are spun up through mass transfer or tides shortly before collapse \citep{Kushnir:2016,HotokezakaPiran:2017,Zaldarriaga:2017}, or, less likely, during the supernova itself \citep{Batta:2017,Schroeder:2018}.
+Consequently, if angular momentum transport within a star is at least moderately efficient, we may expect that the first-formed black hole in an isolated binary will always be slowly spinning, while the second-born black hole will be rapidly spinning only in the tightest binaries, when its helium star progenitor can be spun up through tides \citep{Bavera:2019,Belczynski:2020,MandelFragos:2020,Bavera:2021,OlejakBelczynski:2021}.

-Gravitational-wave spin measurements have so far only constrained the effective spin, which enters the phasing of gravitational waves at the 1.5 post-Newtonian order \citep{PoissonWill:1995}.
-The low effective spins of the first four detected merging black holes allowed \citet{Farr:2017} to conclude that either the spin directions were isotropically distributed or the spin magnitudes were low.